FlameyFox/flamey-nuxt/content/blog/why-i-use-fathom-analytics.md

 In 2025, as privacy regulations tighten and users become more aware of data collection, tools like Fathom aren't just nice-to-have—they're essential for sustainable, ethical business growth.

-If you're tired of complex dashboards, privacy concerns, and slow-loading analytics scripts, I highly recommend trying **[Fathom Analytics](https://usefathom.com/ref/GJRIYY)**.
+If you're tired of complex dashboards, privacy concerns, and slow-loading analytics scripts, I highly recommend trying **[Fathom Analytics](https://usefathom.com/ref/GJRIYY){:target="_blank" rel="noopener"}**.
 They offer a free trial, so you can see the difference for yourself.

 ---